trufflesuite/trufflesuite.com/src/docs/truffle/advanced/ethereum-name-service.md

 }
 ```

-With the above config, you would be able to resolve names on Mainnet, Ropsten,
-Rinkeby, and Goerli.
-Truffle connects to the "official" ENS-deployed registries
+By default, Truffle connects to the official, ENS-deployed registries.
+These four registries can be found on:

+  - Mainnet

+  - Ropsten

+  - Rinkeby

+  - Goerli

-if the provider is connected to one of these four networks; that is, unless a
+If a valid provider is supplied for one of these four networks, Truffle will
+connect and use the official registry for that particular network; that is,
-different registry address is specified in the config.
-If you need to specify
+unless a different registry address is specified in the config.
+If you need
-a different registry, you can enter it in your config for the
+to specify a different registry, you can enter it in your config for the
 `<networkName>.ens.registry.address` property.
 If your network name were
 `myNetwork` then this might look like: